Gouache on paper - FRAMED

 Shipping cost: $30.00

 I am a painter, muralist, illustrator, and designer, living and working in the French Quarter.
 I work in a variety of painting media including oil, acrylic, gouache, and house paint, and my painting style varies widely according to the chosen media.
 My work emphasizes the strength of femininity and nature, attempting to offer space for peace (particularly in these times of great national strife).
 I am originally from Atlanta, but have lived in Prague, Boston, Chicago, New York, Halifax, and Cape Town before settling in New Orleans in 2014.
-Each place has contributed invaluable inspiration for my studio practice, for which I will be forever grateful for.
+Each place has contributed invaluable inspiration for my studio practice, for which I will be forever grateful.
 In addition to painting projects, I also co-run Luna Raae, a vintage clothing pop up that focuses on celebrating New Orleans style expression and encourages divestment from fast fashion.

 My oil paintings, which I call "Where-Scapes", explore imaginary spaces that linger between worlds and inspire a sense of curiosity as coping mechanism for loss.
 I am thinking about the dualism of absence and presence, exploring where a human imprint is felt in an ethereal space and light can emerge from darkness.